Webwirkung/Planzer-Shipping-for-WooCommerce/readme.txt

 == setup & Configuration ==

-All settings for the plugin can be found under "WooCommerce > Settings", here a new tab "Planzer" is displayed in the right area.
+All settings for the plugin can be found under "WooCommerce > Settings", here a new tab "Planzer" is displayed in the right area where you can make all configurations.
-In this tab you will find the following five categories:

-= General =

-* Fill in at least the mandatory fields and save the changes
-* Select whether the transmission of the order to Planzer should happen manually.
-In case of manual transmission, the order status must then be manually set to "Transmit to Planzer".
+== Functions ==
+* Manually OR automatic transmission of orders to Planzer
+* Settings for notifications to you and your customers
+* Generate a label OR a personalized delivery note with your logo (both with Planzer QR-Code) and send it to an email address of your choice
-* Define under "Pick up orders" which orders should be picked up by Planzer on the same day.
+* Exclude products which should not be shipped via Planzer (e.g. Vouchers)

-For example: orders received in the online store before 12.00 noon will be picked up by Planzer at 6.00 p.m. on the same day and delivered to their customers the next day.
-Orders received after 12.00 o'clock will be picked up by Planzer the next day.

-**Tip:** You will find the following information in your Planzer contract:

-* Department number
-* Customer number
-* Your responsible branch
-* Account ID (tab connection to Planzer)

-= Connection to Planzer =
-* During the installation and configuration of the plugin, check "Enable test mode, this stops the transmission to Planzer" so that no data is transmitted to your live portal.
-The test mode is enabled by default.
+* View the status of the order and transmission
+* Multiple delivery notes/labels per order
-* Add your account ID for proper connection to Planzer
+* Testmode that prevents sending orders to Planzer

-* Uncheck Test Mode once you have made all the adjustments and you want the data to be sent to Planzer from now on.
+== General ==
 Contact our [Support](mailto:support@webwirkung.ch) in the following cases:

 * Your webshop is not hosted in one of the following countries: Switzerland, Liechtenstein, Germany, Austria, Italy or France.
 * Despite correct information, orders are not displayed in your portal

 **!
 Never make unsolicited changes to the server URL !**

-= Notifications =

-* Decide if and which notifications should be sent to you and your customers.
-* Determine how packages are delivered (e.g. always deposit)

-= Delivery note/label =

-Decide whether a normal label with QR code or a personalized delivery note with QR code should be generated.
-The selected label will be sent to the specified email address.
-Separate multiple recipients with a comma.
-If you choose the personalized delivery note, you need to provide the following information.

-* Enter the URL of your logo, it will be automatically printed on the delivery note
-* Specify a general contact person, which will be printed on the delivery note

-**Tip:** For an automatic printout of your delivery note, enter the e-mail address of your printer.

-= Exclude products =

-You have individual products that should not be shipped with Planzer?

-* Select the products that should not be sent with Planzer (e.g. vouchers).
-* Orders with multiple products and only one excluded product will still be sent to Planzer
-* If only one excluded product is ordered, you will receive the order but it will not be sent to Planzer.

-== Other functions ==

-= Status to order and transmission ==

-Go to the detailed view of an order in Wordpress, here you can see the status of the transmission to Planzer in the right area.
-This allows you to see if an order has not been transmitted and you can see why the transmission has not taken place.

-= Multiple delivery notes/labels per order =

-If you have an order for which you need multiple labels or delivery bills, you can generate additional ones as follows:

-* In WooCommerce, go to the detail view for the corresponding order.
-* At the top of the right area you have a selectbox for "Order actions"
-* Select here "Create Planzer delivery note" and update the order

-Then an additional delivery bill or label will be sent to you by e-mail.
-You can perform this action several times.
-A first delivery note/label is already generated during the first transmission, so for two packages per order, for example, only one additional delivery note/label needs to be generated.

 == Frequently Asked Questions ==